imjosecampos-zz/iTunesMiniPlayer.widget/README.md

 If you find any bugs or have any questions or comments please [open an issue on github](https://github.com/jscampos/iTunesMiniPlayer.widget/issues)

+* To see the desktop on OS X press F11 or fn + F11.
-*Remeber, to interact with widgets press Command and then click.
+* Remeber, to interact with widgets press Command and then click.
 The interaction key can be changed on the preferences window.